ElementsProject/lightning/doc/FAQ.md

 `amount_msat`.
 Note that this doesn't account for the [channel reserve](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#rationale).

-A better option is to use the [`summary` plugin](https://github.com/lightningd/plugins/tree/master/summary) which nicely displays channel balances, along with other useful channel informations.
+A better option is to use the [`summary` plugin](https://github.com/lightningd/plugins/tree/master/summary) which nicely displays channel balances, along with other useful channel information.

 ### My channel is in state `STATE`, what does that mean ?